Attacks on Western cities prompt insurers to adapt

 This type of policy could have helped hotels in Paris, for example, where revenue per available hotel room (RevPAR) plunged 14.6 percent in 2016 compared to 2015, according to research firm MKG Consulting.

-"It’s an emerging, volatile type of coverage," said Gordon Woo, catastrophist at RMS, adding: "We’re thinking of modelling it.
+"It’s an emerging, volatile type of coverage," said Gordon Woo, catastrophist at RMS, adding: "We’re thinking of modeling it.
 Our clients are interested in this.”

 But insurers are cautious about offering too much of this and other such cover to avoid breaching the levels of risk that they have calculated are safe to have on their books.